Lumi-supercomputer/Getting_Started_with_AI_workshop/bonus_material/GPT_neo_IMDB_accelerate_launch/README.md

 To launch the training via `accelerate` on a single node, using all available GCDs, we need to:

 - Set the HuggingFace and Torch cache locations, i.e. set the `HF_HOME` and `TORCH_HOME` environment variables.
-- Set all "the usual" workarounds needed, e.g. setting the MIOpen DB and cache paths.
 - Include all other relevant settings, e.g. bind mounting user files systems, or setting training specific environment variables such as `TOKENIZERS_PARALLELISM`.
 - Have an accelerate config file providing the basic configuration, i.e. the parts of the configuration that are fixed and does not relate to the level of scaling of the training or the particular node its running on.
 Such a config file is provided as `accelerate_hf_trainer_config.yaml`.
 - Provide the non-fixed accelerate configuration variables, i.e. number of machines, number of processes, and machine rank, as options to `accelerate launch` when launching the training.